The Heiress Objective, Book 3 in the Spy Matchmaker Series

 "I'd like to think I stand for a little more than that, Nigel," Kevin chided.

 "What else is there?"
 Nigel demanded.

-"Not to mention that she's past her last prayers," Giles chimed in.
+"Not to mention that she's past her last prayers," Giles added.

-"She can't be over six and twenty," Kevin responded.
-"Lord Davies threw her a quarter century birthday party--remember how the ladies gasped that anyone would be willing to admit her age in public?
-It was the same month Robbie arrived in town, and that was nearly a year ago."
+"She can't be over six-and-twenty," Kevin responded.
+"Lord Jeffers threw her a quarter century birthday party.
+Remember how the ladies gasped that anyone would be willing to admit her age in public?
+It was the same month Robbie arrived in town and that was nearly two years ago."
 The thought unnerved him for a moment, as any thought of Robbie was wont to do even three months after his brother's death, but he plunged ahead.